leighton-0/reverse_proxy_analysis/README.md

 [+] Country: Canada

 ````
- <b>Checking if the IP addresses belong to Akamai and if they're using the AkamaiGHost server</b>
+Checking if the IP addresses belong to Akamai and if they're using the AkamaiGHost server
 ```
 [i] Checking if 23.61.197.234 is Akamai . . .
 [+] 23.61.197.234 Server detected as AkamaiGHost